kindlyops/havengrc/README.md

  * Pragmatic Programmers course https://pragmaticstudio.com/elm
  * Frontend Masters 2-day elm workshop https://frontendmasters.com/workshops/elm/

+## Security

+We are using snyk.io and codeclimate.com for static scanning.

 ### Design framework and tooling.

 We are making use of the [Material Design](https://material.io/guidelines/)